-To ensure as far as possible that no CAN objects are lost, it is necessary that the application responds immediately to a change of "RXCount" and recopies the data from these registers.
+To avoid losing CAN objects, the application must respond immediately to a change in the "RX0[x]Count" and copies the data from these registers.

-The maximum 8 bytes of a CAN telegram can optionally be used as 8 individual bytes, 4 words or 2 long data points.
+The maximum 8 bytes for a CAN telegram can be used as data points with 8 individual bytes, 4 words or 2 longs as needed.

-Data type Values Description USINT 0 to 255 Received CAN payload data as bytes UINT 0 to 65535 Received CAN payload data as word UDINT 0 to 4,294,967,295 Received CAN payload data as long
+Data type Value Description USINT 0 to 255 Received CAN payload data as bytes UINT 0 to 65,535 Received CAN payload data as words UDINT 0 to 4.294.967.295 Received CAN payload data as longs

-6.10 Flatstream registers
+5.10 Flatstream registers